How navigators, CAC counselors and agents differ:

 Since CACs aren’t funded by the exchange, some states (Vermont is an example) have worked to boost outreach to organizations that would be well served by having a CAC on staff.
 CACs generally serve a more focused clientele (people who would be using the organization where the CAC is employed, such as a clinic or hospital), but relying on CACs can help a state expand the total number of people available to help with the enrollment process, without having to spend as much on the Navigator program.

-During the open enrollment period for 2018 coverage, after the Trump Administration’s first round of Navigator cuts, many Navigator organizations partnered with volunteer CACs who could help to handle the enrollment volume.
+During the open enrollment period for 2018 coverage, after the Trump administration’s first round of Navigator cuts, many Navigator organizations partnered with volunteer CACs who could help to handle the enrollment volume.
 But it’s noteworthy that even when the Navigator organization was supporting and coordinating the CACs, the Navigators couldn’t get credit for the enrollments that were facilitated by the CACs.
 The Trump administration cited low Navigator-facilitated enrollment volume as a reason for the further funding cuts in 2018, but Navigators would have had higher enrollment numbers if all of the enrollments conducted under their watch — including those facilitated by CACs, along with enrollments in Medicaid and CHIP — had been counted.

 HHS had proposed allowing Navigators and CACs to use web broker sites to enroll people via the enhanced direct enrollment pathway.
 But in their final rule for 2020, they opted not to implement that change.
 So the enhanced direct enrollment pathway can still only be used by insurers and brokers (described below), while Navigators and CACs must use the exchange website (as opposed to an exchange-certified third-party web broker site) to help consumers enroll.
-[CMS has published a list of entities approved to use the enhanced direct enrollment pathway for 2020.]
+[CMS has published a list of entities approved to use the enhanced direct enrollment pathway as of 2020.]

 Brokers and agents can make plan recommendations